-Evidence-Based Acquisition offers access to more than 50,000 high-quality backlist titles from 94 publishers for a set upfront fee; after one year of unlimited access, you can select titles to acquire using the usage data as a guide.
+Evidence-Based Acquisition offers unlimited access to 73,000 high-quality backlist scholarly ebooks from 100+ publishers in the 2024 program for a set upfront fee.
+After one year of unlimited access, you can select titles to acquire using the usage data as a guide.
 This model can help you meet the research needs of your patrons while controlling costs, simplifying workflows, and incorporating both usage data and librarian expertise in your acquisition strategy.

 Demand-Driven Acquisition (DDA)

 Demand-Driven Acquisition offers access to a large set of titles for discovery and use, but your library only pays for those that reach a threshold of usage.
 This model allows libraries to align purchases more closely with patron needs, and ensures that you’ll never pay for titles that go unused.
 Libraries can manage their DDA workflows through GOBI Library Solutions from EBSCO, or through ProQuest, part of Clarivate (Rialto and OASIS) library suppliers.

 Our ebook subject packages offer significant savings on unlimited-access, DRM-free content from more than 200 scholarly publishers, including university presses like Princeton, Yale, and California as well as respected independent publishers.